📦 Dash Components

 Usage

-After installing or writing your first custom component, it will naturally appear within auto-completions within your entity, block and item files.
+After installing or writing your first Dash component, it will naturally appear within auto-completions within your entity, block and item files.
 You can then use the component as you would any other component.

 Start by creating a JavaScript or TypeScript file within the location described here.
 You can only write a single component per file which should be exported as the default export.